 You'll get a handbook and breifing so you have everything you need to know about submitting your work correctly.
 All work is assessed in accordance with the University's formal guidelines and assessed at Exam Board level.
 Full module details including assessment methods and deadlines can be found in the individual module outlines.

 All Undergraduate International Summer School modules are worth 20 UCU credits/ 10 ECTS credits at Undergraduate Level 5.
 We'll give you with an electronic transcript at the end of September 2020.

 If you need to get additional credit during the summer, you can select this option when you apply.
 We'll enrol you in an extra module so you can get an extra 5 UCU credits / 2.5 ECTS credits.
 And we'll add the credits to your electronic transcript and certificate of attendance.

 Your home university manages grade translations and credit transfer and needs to approve them before you enrol on the programme.

 - You will attend all of your compulsory induction sessions.
 These include; student registration, visa checking and orientation activities

-- Attend all academic contact hours, with a minimum of 80% attendance required to pass.
+- You will attend all of your academic contact hours, with a minimum of 80% attendance required to pass the programme